gracelang/language/standardPrelude/standard.md

     valuesDo(action:Function2⟦T, Object⟧) -> Done
     do(action:Function2⟦T, Object⟧) -> Done
     // applies action, in arbitrary order, to each of my values.

+    bindingsDo(action:Function2⟦T, Object⟧) -> Done
+    // applies action, in arbitrary order, to each of my bindings.

     copy -> Self
     // returns a new dictionary that is a (shallow) copy of self